buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertyEnumerations/PEnum_ToleranceBasis.md

 ## Items

 ### ASSEMBLY
+Tolerance based on assembly

 ### DEFLECTION
+Tolerance based on deflection

 ### EXPANSION
+Tolerance based on assembly

 ### SETTLEMENT
+Tolerance based on settlement

 ### APPEARANCE
+Tolerance based on appearance

 ### STRUCTURAL
+Tolerance based on structural

 ### FUNCTIONALITY
+Tolerance based on functionality

 ### OTHER
-required category not on scale
+Required category not on scale

 ### NOTKNOWN
 Value is unkown